A groundbreaking creative writing competition for schools

 Entries will be judged in line with the following criteria in both the shortlisting and final judging rounds:

-Which story most creatively:- Uses accurate and varied use of vocabulary and language techniques
+Which story most creatively:- Makes accurate and varied use of vocabulary and language techniques

 - Conveys meaning through tone, style and register